slages/love-imgui/bindings2/lua/api_details.md

+This file was automatically generated on <%- os.date("!%c") %>, UTC
-<% for elementName, fnElement in util.sortedPairs(imgui.functions) do -%>
+<% for elementName, fnElement in util.elementPairs(imgui.functions) do -%>
 # <%- elementName %>

 ### Supported methods (<%- util.count(fnElement.validNames) %>)